Skip to main content

 How far in advance will we know the dates and times of classes?

-The CSS 201S and CSS 202S classes offered as the 10 week “summer bootcamp” are expected to begin in early July of each year, aligning with the Univerisity's two summer sessions.
+The CSS 201S and CSS 202S classes offered as the 10 week “summer bootcamp”, and are expected to align annualy with the Univerisity's two summer sessions.

 The schedule of classes for Fall, Winter and Spring is typically available by week 5 of the preceding academic quarter.
 This corresponds to early May for Fall quarter, early November for Winter quarter and mid-February for Spring quarter.
 Note that the schedule for the CSS 296 capstone project will need to be coordinated with the capstone mentor.